 Al Montna, whose family has been farming in California since the late 1800s, has grown various crops through the years, such as peaches, prunes, wheat, and walnuts.
 Today, his Montna Farms consists of more than 2,500 acres of specialty short grain rice.

-In 2008, Mr. Montna built a solar power facility to offset energy usage at Montna Farms Rice Dryer.
+In 2008, Montna built a solar power facility to offset energy usage at Montna Farms Rice Dryer.
 He helped pioneer the practice of knocking rice stubble down into flooded fields, rather than burning it, which creates winter habitat for many wildlife species.
-This process also allowed Montna Farms to bank and sell Emission Reduction Credits for added revenue.
-His desire to see his land remain in agriculture for future generations led him to establish the first wildlife- friendly agriculture easement in California.
-Montna Farms has approximately 2,000 acres under an easement, which provides habitat for waterfowl and shorebirds for migration, wintering, or breeding.
+His desire to see his land remain in agriculture for future generations led him to establish the first wildlife-friendly agriculture easement in California.
+Montna Farms has about 2,000 acres under an easement, which provides habitat for waterfowl and shorebirds for migration, wintering, or breeding.

 “The move will help ensure that the land is never taken out of farming and will always be managed to benefit wildlife,” Montna said.

-Mr. Montna, who is widely regarded as a leader in California’s agricultural community, has held numerous positions in industry organizations and public policy boards, such as the Northern California Water Association and the California Bay-Delta Authority.
-He currently serves as President of the California State Board of Food and Agriculture.
+Montna has held numerous positions with industry organizations and public policy boards, such as the Northern California Water Association and the California Bay-Delta Authority.
+He also served as President of the California State Board of Food and Agriculture.